godot-jolt/godot-jolt/docs/building.md

 - CMake 3.22 or newer
 - Python 3.8 or newer
 - Visual Studio 2022 (with the "Desktop development with C++" workload)
+  - You can also use the more lightweight "Build Tools for Visual Studio 2022" instead
 - (Optional) Visual Studio's [clang-cl][ccl] component
   - If you wish to compile with LLVM/clang-cl instead of Visual C++

 ⚠️ These commands will build binaries for 64-bit systems.
 If you instead wish to build binaries for 32-bit systems then replace `x64` with `x86`.

-⚠️ Either of these need to be run from one of Visual Studio's "[Native Tools Command Prompt][cmd]" for CMake to find the correct toolchain.
+⚠️ These commands must be run from one of Visual Studio's "[Native Tools Command Prompt][cmd]" in order for CMake to find the correct toolchain.
 Make sure you pick the one appropriate for your target architecture (x64 or x86).

-⚠️Visual Studio's "Developer Command Prompt" or "Developer PowerShell" will not work when targeting 64-bit systems due to them defaulting to a 32-bit toolchain.
+⚠️ Visual Studio's "Developer Command Prompt" and "Developer PowerShell" will not work when targeting x64 due to them using to an x86 toolchain.
 Use the "x64 Native Tools Command Prompt" instead.

 Using Microsoft Visual C++: